Here are simple grounding techniques which can counter these effects, and help you feel steady, supported and back to yourself once again.

 I warmly invite you to join the Spring Reset and Renew online community!
 We begin with a week of preparation on April 4.
 Please email email@example.com with additional questions.

-Add more greens into your glass, plate and bowl.
+Add more greens to your glass, plate and bowl

 Preparing healthy food for oneself is an act of self care.
 Eating more greens, just like moving your body in the morning, is a good year round practice, but especially important in Springtime.
 By eating nature’s local seasonal bounty, we take in what the earth produces in our ecosystem.